Identifying the signs of a fading employee recognition program and taking timely corrective action can help it deliver the right benefits.

 They ignore these signs as a passing phase and do not take timely corrective actions.

-So, to avoid such situations, organizations should pay attention to any signs of decreasing employee interest in recognition programs.
+So, to avoid such situations, organizations should monitor signs of declining employee interest in recognition programs.

 One of the earliest indicators of a fading employee recognition program is a gradual decline in employee participation.

-It can be due to repeated rewards, a lack of variety, poorly designed policies, a lack of interest from management, and other factors.
+It can be due to repeated rewards, a lack of variety, poorly designed policies, a lack of management interest, and other factors.

 Hence, organizations need to gather more information about factors and find ways to rectify them.